odicforcesounds/MonkeyBooks/docs/README.md

 [It all About Us](https://odicforcesounds.bandcamp.com/track/it-is-all-about-us)

-Solipsism is false and truth at the same time, but we all live in that condition!
+Solipsism is a false Philosophic theory, but we all live in that condition!